 Caboolture-Bribie Island Road and Old Toorbul Point Road intersection upgrade

-This upgrade will cater to growing traffic volumes by increasing capacity at the intersection and making it safer for motorists to navigate through.
-The traffic signal installation will also significantly reduce delays for motorists using the intersection, while accommodating future capacity requirements for Caboolture-Bribie Island Road.
+This upgrade is catering to growing traffic volumes by increasing capacity at the intersection and making it safer for motorists to navigate through.
+The traffic signal installation has also significantly reduced delays for motorists using the intersection, while accommodating future capacity requirements for Caboolture-Bribie Island Road.

 - Improves safety

 - Improves network efficiency

 - Upgrading the intersection to a signalised intersection with dedicated turn lanes for all turning movements.

 - Expanding Caboolture-Bribie Island Road from two lanes to four lanes approaching the intersection.

 - Providing a new U-turn facility on Caboolture-Bribie Island Road.